TeamEngine/react-test/README.md

 ## Introduction

-The task is to add additional functionality to our overly simple employee records application.
+The task is to make to our overly simple employee records tool useable.
 The application is built using React, Redux, Formik and styled-components.
 Build the speficied functionality upon the existing project, although creative freedom is encouraged.

-Add the following:

-- Additional fields to the employee creation page.
-A complete example of an `employee` is available in `src/redux/employees/index.js`.
+The project is built with three views; an start page, list view and a create view.
+The data consists of a list of `employee` records store in redux.
+A complete example of an `employee` entry is available in `src/redux/employees/index.js`.

+Your task is to extend the current funcitonality and implement new features and views.
+Here is the list of things to be implemented:

+- Additional fields to the employee creation page (`src/components/Create/index.js`).
   - Birth date - `YYYY-MM-DD`
   - Status - <`ACTIVE` | `LEAVE_OF_ABSENCE` | `TERMINATED`>
   - Job title
-- Enhance the page for all employees
+- Enhance the page for all employees (`src/components/View/index.js`)
   - Display all employees
   - Edit/Delete
   - Functions that might be useful when viewing potentially large lists of data

-Optional:
+- Optional:
   - Creative flare - enhance the application's styling

 ## Time